dailypips/suninf.github.com/_posts/2013/2013-11-6-move-constructor-in-chrome.md

 layout: article
 title: Move Constructor in chrome
 category: chrome
-description: Move constructor is a idiom in C++ for efficiency( use move if possible instead of copy ), this article introduce the implement of move constructor in chrome source code.
 ---
 *Move constructor is a idiom in C++ for efficiency( use move if possible instead of copy ), this article introduce the implement of `move constructor` in chrome source code ( [**move.h**{: style="color:#2970A6"}](http://src.chromium.org/viewvc/chrome/trunk/src/base/move.h){: target="_blank"} ).*